 Trek Difficulty Level: Easy-Moderate

-While the trek to the Valley of Flowers isn’t particularly difficult, it can be a little tiring for people who aren’t used to a lot of physical activity.
+While the Valley of Flowers trek isn’t particularly difficult, it can be a little tiring for people who aren’t used to a lot of physical activity.
 Personally, I don’t go to a gym or do a lot of physical activity every day but I found the trek doable and took 3 hours for the ascent and only 1.5 hours for the descent.

 Here is a detailed route of the trek to give you an idea of how it is.